 Each score on a GRE® Subject Test depends on the number of questions answered correctly in the time allotted.
 The number of questions answered correctly is converted to a scaled score through a process known as equating.
 The equating process accounts for minor variations in difficulty among the different test editions.
 Thus, a given scaled score reflects approximately the same level of ability regardless of the edition of the test that was taken.

 Every Subject Test yields a total score.
-The Biology and Psychology tests yield subscores in addition to the total score.
+The Biology, Physics and Psychology Tests yield subscores in addition to the total score.

 Subscores are also scaled through equating.